-Here at Bonallack and Bishop, we are big fans of family mediation – though we accept it doesn’t suit everybody.
+Here at Bonallack & Bishop, we are big fans of family mediation – though we accept it doesn’t suit everybody.

-Our pair of experienced jointly accredited Family Lawyer/Mediators offer family mediation services throughout Wiltshire, Hampshire and Dorset – from our offices in Salisbury, Andover, Fordingbridge and Amesbury.
+Our experienced family lawyers regularly use mediation to successfully settle family law issues for clients throughout Wiltshire, Hampshire and Dorset – from our offices in Salisbury, Andover, Fordingbridge and Amesbury.

 Using a mediator as a means of resolving disputes between separating couples is becoming increasingly popular in family law.
 Mediation receives the full support of the UK government and judiciary as a means of sorting out issues between separating couples, and encourages communication and negotiation at every stage.